Last Update: May 21, 2019. Added the How to Remove your Japanese Hacked Pages from Google index Guide

 Step 3: Log into your Google Search Console and visit the URL Removal Tool page

-Step 4: Submit each of those Japanese spam pages into the Remove outdated content tool and request for the removal
+Step 4: Submit each of those Japanese spam pages into the Remove Outdated Content tool and request the removal

-If your spam indexed pages contain “index.php” as a part of their permalink then you need to submit its URLs twice with and without the index.php.
+If your spam-indexed pages contain “index.php” as a part of their permalink, you must submit its URLs twice with and without index.php.

-Google only needs a few hours in order to start removing the submitted URLs.
+Google only needs a few hours to start removing the submitted URLs.

 2. Remove Hacked Pages from Google Automatically

-If your hacked WordPress site has more Japanese spam pages indexed by Google than what you can handle then we suggest taking a look at our automated spam page removal guide which is found below.
-This guide should be followed carefully because any wrong move may risk your site SEO efforts.
+If your hacked WordPress site has more Japanese spam pages indexed by Google than you can handle, we suggest looking at our automated spam page removal guide, which is found below.
+This guide should be followed carefully because any wrong move may risk your site’s SEO efforts.

-If you don’t feel comfortable using this guide and you still need to remove your Japanese hacked pages from Google’s search results then we suggest taking a look at our own Malware Removal Services for WordPress sites.
+If you don’t feel comfortable using this guide and still need to remove your Japanese hacked pages from Google’s search results, we suggest looking at our own Malware Removal Services for WordPress sites.

 Step 1: Visit your Google Search Console Coverage Report